 - Consider giving your child probiotics.
 They stimulate the growth of healthy bacteria in the gastrointestinal tract.
 Yogurt (2–6 ounces twice a day) is the easiest source of probiotics.
 Kefir is another popular option.
 Both yogurt and kefir are available in frozen forms, which may be more appealing since they are cold, dissolve slowly on the tongue, and are similar to ice cream.

 - If your child is vomiting, the AAP recommends that for the first 24 hours, you “keep your child off solid foods, and encourage her to suck or drink small amounts of electrolyte solution, clear fluids such as water, sugar water (1/2 tsp. of sugar in 4 ounces of water), popsicles, and gelatin water (1 tsp of flavored gelatin in 4 ounces of water).”
+Other possible fluids include diluted apple juice (equal parts juice and water), small amounts of ginger ale, and clear coup broth (cooled).

 Give favorite fluids